Great Stella Manual

 Showing Vertices and Edges

-The Display menu includes a group of items for hiding or showing faces.
-Most of these require you to select a face first (see Selecting Faces and Vertices).
-Note, the hidden attribute of a face can also be copied quickly between faces using the mouse.
-See Color/Hide Faces Mode.
+The Display menu includes a group of items for hiding or showing individual faces, edges or vertices.
+Most of these require you to select a face, edge or vertex first (see Selecting Faces, Edges and Vertices).

 Colors

 Models may be colored in various ways.
 This section describes the items on the Color menu.
+See also Color/Hide Faces Mode for rapidly spreading colors across selected faces.

 Polygon Filling and Overlapping Colors

-Use "Display->Polygon Filling Options..." to open a dialog box with various options for polygon filling.
+Use "Display→Polygon Filling Options..." to open a dialog box with various options for polygon filling.
 It is a modeless dialog box, meaning that you can leave it open while you use other features of Great Stella.

 An image is displayed which shows a preview of the current settings.
 See how it changes as you select different options.
 The following options are available.